5 Reasons You Didn’t Know For Vaginal Bleeding After Sex

 To understand what causes bleeding after sex, let’s take a quick look at how your reproductive tract looks internally.

 The first part of the womb is known as the cervix.
-Another name for this organ which slightly juts into the vagina is 'the neck of the womb'.
+Another name for this organ that slightly juts into the vagina is ‘the neck of the womb’.

 So when we think about what causes bleeding after sex, we will be looking at problems that could affect these organs in particular.